 There was a chapter on self-kindness/self-compassion, and I thought the author did a good job of addressing common misconceptions about self-compassion and arguments against it that our minds are likely to come up with.
 He offered this concise definition of self-compassion: “acknowledge your pain; respond with kindness.”

 I liked his take on the comfort zone.
 He pointed out that the comfort zone usually isn’t comfortable at all; it’s more like the “misery zone”, the “stagnant zone”, or the “missing out on life zone”.
 Our minds may shout at us when we start doing something new, so instead of doing what matters, we may keep on doing the same things that are making us feel crappy.
+I’ve written a follow-up post on the uncomfortable comfort zone here.

 I’m not particularly keen on affirmations, and neither is the author.
 He points out that just like a documentary about Africa isn’t Africa itself, mental story reels (be they negative or positive) aren’t you, and doing what matters based on your values will give you a deeper sense of self-worth than positive stories you try to convince yourself of.